Helen Griffin: Death

-Griffin died on 29 June 2018 at the age of 59 after a battle with lung cancer, surrounded by her loved ones.
+Griffin died on 29 June 2018 at the age of 59 after suffering from lung cancer, surrounded by her loved ones.
 Her agent said: "She was a beautiful, talented, funny, clever and an inspirational woman who is much loved and will be sorely missed by all who knew her".
 Eve Myles, Griffin's co-star in Keeping Faith, tweeted, "When asked at 22 [years] old by Mike Leigh "who's your favourite actor?”....My reply in a loud voice was “Helen Griffin....
 AND she's from Swansea!!!"
 It will always be my answer.
 My heart has broken."
 Meanwhile, Kai Owen, who starred alongside Myles in Torchwood, called Griffin "a wonderful, wise and inspiring woman" and stated that "Wales has lost a powerhouse".
 In a post on Facebook, Twin Town director Kevin Allen wrote: "Helen was a fantastic actor and a terrific writer, she was deeply principled but approached everything she did with a twinkle in those gorgeous, sexy eyes of hers."

 "She was an intuitive, unselfish and very clever actor."